docQodly/docs/docs/language/UsersClass.md

 |firstname|String|First name of the user|
 |lastname|String|Last name of the user|

-If the user is not identified (guest mode), only the `email` property is returned.
+If the user session is in "guest" mode, only the `email` and `role` properties are returned.

 #### Example